 By incorporating the shields of established, important schools on this building, Duke signaled what kind of institution it intended to be, conveying that the young but ambitious school aimed to become a great center for learning.
 While several major institutions are included, a careful observer might notice one telling omission: Johns Hopkins, the institution which Davison and many of the founding faculty had come to Duke from, is absent.

 The Archives has many images of the Davison Building in our Photograph Collection, a selection of which can be viewed at MEDSpace.
-To view a full list of the institutions represented on the Davison Building and close ups of the shields, visit the School of Medicine’s page on the Davison Building.
 Additionally, you can learn more about the history of campus buildings at the website of the Office of the University Architect.